Everything You Need To Know:

 - It can take a long time to acquire enough funding from investors.

-- You are forced to give up some ownership in your company.
+- You are forced to give up some ownership of your company.

 - If you don’t manage to reach your goal amount through investments, you will have to forfeit any raised funds.